 One simple question

 Now that we’ve covered a few basics, let’s tie it all together.
 As I mentioned earlier, there are three main factors that determine how much you qualify for: age, home value, and prevailing interest rates.

 Obviously, you have little control over your age.
 You’re as old as you are and not a day older, right? 🙂

 There’s also not much you can do about the value of your home.
 Sure, you can upgrade and maintain it, but the market ultimately decides the value of your home.

 You also have little power over prevailing interest rates.
 The Fed and market forces largely drive rate movements.

 However, you may have some power to influence the expected interest rate your lender offers you.
 You see, lenders don’t always offer you the lowest expected interest rate they have available.
 After all, they want to make a profit, right?
 They have a direct financial incentive to offer a higher rate whenever possible.

 So, here it is: to potentially get thousands more from a HECM, simply ask the lender to reduce the margin.
 Lowering the margin will reduce the expected interest rate used to calculate proceeds.
-Remember, a lower expected interest rate generally results in more proceeds.
-A higher expected interest rate generally results in less proceeds.
+As we’ve covered, a lower expected interest rate typically results in more proceeds.
+A higher expected interest rate typically results in less proceeds.

 Obviously, the lender doesn’t have to say yes.
 Some lenders may be unable or unwilling to reduce the margin.
 But it never hurts to ask, right?
-And if they don’t accommodate, there are other lenders out there, right?
+And if they don’t accommodate, there are other lenders you can potentially work with.

 To see how a lower expected interest rate impacts proceeds, let’s take a look at an example using our principal limit calculator.